 There are three main types of gastrectomy:

-- full gastrectomy, removal of the entire stomach
+- A full gastrectomy is the removal of the entire stomach.

-Removing the stomach doesn’t remove the body’s ability to digest liquids and foods.
-However, a few lifestyle changes after the procedure may be needed.
+Removing your stomach doesn’t take away your ability to digest liquids and foods.
+However, you may need to make several lifestyle changes after the procedure.

-Gastrectomy is used to treat stomach problems that are not helped by other treatments.
+Gastrectomy is used to treat stomach problems that aren’t helped by other treatments.
 Your doctor may recommend a gastrectomy to treat: